Dog Bite Live Transfers for Personal Injury Law Firms

 Set exclusions in writing before paid routing so your team knows what should not count as billable.

-No physical injury
+No physical bite injury

 Already represented caller

-Unsupported state or incident date
+Unsupported state or stale incident

 State Routing Options